ชื่อฝรั่ง English Names K - O

 OSWALD m English, German, Anglo-Saxon

-From the Old English elements os "god" and wine "friend"...
+Derived from the Old English elements os "god" and weald "rule"... [more]

 OTIS m English